Mapzone/mapzone-plugins/README.md

 ## Providing plugins

 Everybody can develop plugins for mapzone.io and run them in all projects on mapzone.io he/she has admin permissions for.
-If you want to provide your plugins to other users of mapzone.io, you must agree to the [Developer Agreement](DeveloperAgreement.md).
+If you want to provide your plugins to other users of mapzone.io, you must agree to the [**Developer Agreement**](DeveloperAgreement.md).
 Basically the agreement says the following:

   * you own your product,
   * you support your product